Skip to content

 Do you already know the 12 Apostles in Australia?
 Seeing this unique rock formation on the Great Ocean Road before your own eyes is simply a wonderful nature experience.

-No, this is not about Peter, John, James, Jude and the rest of the apostles, also known as Jesus' disciples.
+No, this is not about Peter, John, James, Judas, and the rest of the apostles, or disciples of Jesus.

 With these 12 Apostles is not about the disciples of Jesus, but about the rock formations off the Australian coast.
-Even if a certain parallel in terms of divine appearance cannot be denied.
-The sight of these up to 60m high limestone pillars on the rugged Australian coast between Princetown and Port Campbell is truly sublime, monumental and incredibly impressive.
+Even though a certain parallel regarding divine appearance cannot be denied.
+Truly sublime, monumental and incredibly impressive is the sight of these up to 60m high limestone columns on the rugged coast of Australia between Princetown and Port Campbell.

 So if you are preparing your trip to Australia, you will find in this article of the Nature travel blogs one of the absolute must-see highlights that the distant continent has to offer.